lifewatch/pyporcc/README.md

 - *ManualAsign*: class to which the signals were manually assigned
 - *ClassifiedAs*: class assigned by PorCC

-Please note, the clicks PAMGuard's Click Classifiery classified as porpoise clicks appear as 0 in both ClassifiedAs and ManualAsign fields.
+Please note, the clicks PAMGuard's Click Classifier classified as porpoise clicks appear as 0 in both ClassifiedAs and ManualAsign fields.

 The equivalent files in pickle extension are the mat structures saved in a faster-to-read format for python.